kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 #### Stage 4: Revenue slowdown

 Suddenly the revenue growth slows down.
-They look back and see that their community isn't looking too healthy any more.
-The leadership decide that they need to put some fertilizer into the community to boost their revenue growth.
+The company looks back and see that their community isn't too healthy any more.
+The leadership decide they need to pour some fertilizer into the community to boost their revenue growth.

 ![Revenue slowdown](/img/devtools-4.png)